Governance & Reliability

 Beyond the sixteen pillars, the framework rests on two properties that are not pillars in themselves but preconditions for all pillars.
 If either is absent, the framework cannot function regardless of how well individual pillars are implemented.

-Observability — identified above as a cross-domain pillar under Operational Excellence.
+Observability: identified below as a cross-domain pillar under Operational Excellence.
 Without it, no other domain can be verified rather than assumed.

-Human Capability failures take several forms: talent concentration risk (the system's integrity depends on two engineers who could leave); cognitive overload in oversight teams (human reviewers responsible for more decisions than they can process with adequate attention); cultural failure modes (an organisation that celebrates speed and implicitly punishes the people who raise safety concerns); and organisational competence decay (governance processes that exist on paper but are no longer understood by the people responsible for executing them).
+Human Capability failures take several forms: talent concentration risk (the system's integrity depends on two engineers who could leave); cognitive overload in oversight teams; cultural failure modes (an organisation that celebrates speed and implicitly punishes the people who raise safety concerns); and competence decay (governance processes that exist on paper but are no longer understood by the people executing them).

-The incentive mechanisms section addresses some of these.
-The maturity model captures them at the domain level.
-But Human Capability deserves explicit recognition as a foundational precondition — the substrate on which every other part of the framework depends, and the place where competitive pressure most reliably causes silent erosion.
+Human Capability is the substrate on which everything else depends, and the place where competitive pressure most reliably causes silent erosion.

 Model Risk Tiers